top of page

 Experience

-I have worked within the NHS for the past 10 years in primary and secondary mental health services and specialist drug and alcohol services.
+I have worked within the NHS, private practice and local charities for the past 13 years in primary and secondary mental health services and specialist drug and alcohol services.

 • Post Graduate Diploma in High Intensity Cognitive Behavioural Therapy (Exeter University, 2022)